yamilamontilla/C-Fundamentals-Projects/README.md

 # C Fundamentals Projects

-This repository contains a collection of small C programming exercises developed as part of my university coursework.
-Each file addresses a specific programming concept such as recursion, matrix manipulation, sorting algorithms, and more.
+This repository contains a collection of small C programs developed during my university coursework.
+Each exercise focuses on fundamental programming concepts such as memory management, file input/output, recursion, sorting algorithms, and basic data structures.
+These projects have been essential for developing my problem-solving skills and understanding how to write efficient code.

 ## Projects Included